rusticlion/Manastorm/ComprehensiveDesignDocument.md

 These spells define their available actions for the match.

+OR

+Character Select Phase (Pre-battle)

+Each player selects a character with a unique spellbook from a fighting-game style roster.

 Combat Phase (Real-Time)

 Players queue spells from their loadout (max 3 at a time).